 While Hydrophobic down can accomplish the same task, it is much more expensive and not always the realistic option for a quick camping trip in a comfortable climate.
 When it comes to fill weight or the amount of insulation in a bag, it’s a close call between the two materials.
 High quality down sleeping bags often have a higher fill power, meaning they can provide the same insulation with less filling, sometimes accounting for up to a pound difference between the two materials, and drastically impacting the warmth to weight ratio.

 However, in the affordable range, it’s generally a toss-up between the two and there isn’t a significant difference in the fill power or total weight of a bag.
 In situations where heat retention, warmth to weight, and compression are of the utmost importance, a down bag might be the way to go, but in most other circumstances, you can save a few hundred dollars with a synthetic sleeping bag.

 While compressible fabrics are made to save space in your pack, they shouldn’t do so in your shed or garage.
 It’s important to never store compressible sleeping bags in their stuff sack as this can greatly affect their ability to retain heat once unpacked if the fibers can’t properly fluff.

 Keep It Dry

 Though many companies go to great lengths to keep you warm when you’re wet, it’s still a good idea to avoid the rain at all costs.
-Synthetic fibers and hydrophobic down will perform the best in damp or wet weather, but this isn’t to say that you won’t notice the water at all, it’s not magic.
+Synthetic fibers and hydrophobic down bags will perform the best in damp or wet weather, but this isn’t to say that you won’t notice the water at all, it’s not magic.